huggingface/transformers/docs/source/model_doc/splinter.rst

 - Splinter was trained to predict answers spans conditioned on a special [QUESTION] token.
 These tokens contextualize to question representations which are used to predict the answers.
-This layer is called QASS, and is the default behaviour in the SplinterForQuestionAnswering class.
+This layer is called QASS, and is the default behaviour in the :class:`~transformers.SplinterForQuestionAnswering` class.
 Therefore:
 - Use SplinterTokenizer (rather than BertTokenizer), as it already contains this special token.
 Also, its default behavior is to use this token when two sequences are given (for example, in the run_qa.py script).
 - If you plan on using Splinter outside run_qa.py, please keep in mind the question token - it might be important for